 AEROBICS gives you everything you need.
-Warmups, stretches, aerobics, cool-downs.
+Warm-ups, stretches, aerobics, cool-downs.
 It lets you work on overall fitness.
 Allows you to concentrate on conditioning specific parts of your body.
 Or both.

-Best of all, you can exercise on your own sched-
+Best of all, you can exercise on your own schedule.

-ule.
 In your own home.
 For as long or as little as you like.
-Whatever works shape, you'll love working out with Spinnaker AEROBICS.
-Which means you'll do it more often.
-And have even less to show for it.
+Whatever works for you.